 Band Bio (long version)

-So here i was at year-end in 2020, the first year of the pandemic.
+So here i was in late 2020, the first year of the pandemic.
 We were in our second lockdown and things at home started becoming more and more a routine.
 My band Subterfuge had just recently reformed and our album Dots. was in the final stages of recording, where my parts were fully done already.
 Also for my other, almost life-long project The Modern Air & Space Society on which I had been working for the last 15 years (still to be released) all recordings had been made and I was still waiting for my partner Lomp to create the corresponding comic.

-Aren’t three musical outlets (I have another postal indie electro band called Quent, which had a break at the time too) enough I was asked.
+Aren’t three musical outlets (I have another postal indie electro band called Quent, which had a break at the time too) enough i was asked.
 And the answer probably should have been a clear yes.
 Well, you wouldn’t be reading these lines if I had followed that advice.
 And hey, isn’t it the silly and superfluous that is the most fun?